thefriendlyhedgehog/kali-nethunter-installer/README.md

 ### Preparing the environment

-Before building **anything**, you will need to initialize the [devices repository](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-devices).
+Before building **anything**, you will need to initialize the [kernels repository](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-kernels).

 The whole setup has been automated.
-As Kali NetHunter devices have an immense binary Git history, we suggest using shallow clone _(`--depth 1`)_, rather than **full history** when prompt:
+As Kali NetHunter kernels have an immense binary Git history, we suggest using shallow clone _(`--depth 1`)_, rather than **full history** when prompt:

 ```bash
 ./bootstrap.sh
 ```

-_This will clone [Kali NetHunter Devices](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-devices) into `./devices/`_
+_This will clone [Kali NetHunter Kernels](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-kenrels) into `./kernels/`_

 ### Build command examples